abeing/config/gw2/bjorn.md

   Buying gear with guild commendations is useful for berserker weapons and certain armor slots.
-You may purchase exotic backpieces, exotic weapons, or profession gear boxes with a mix of gold and guild commendations (earned by completing guild missions with your - you guessed it - guild).Just keep in mind that guild commendations are limited in supply and can buy other stuff too, so think before you spend them.
+You may purchase exotic backpieces, exotic weapons, or profession gear boxes with a mix of gold and guild commendations (earned by completing guild missions with your - you guessed it - guild).
+Just keep in mind that guild commendations are limited in supply and can buy other stuff too, so think before you spend them.
 Generally speaking, guild commendations should be saved up to buy ascended trinkets due to the limited number you can